Who We Are

 Harvest is the culmination of an entire year of work in the orchard and the condition in which the fruit arrives at the packing line is a critical part of this process.
 Limoneira harvests in a manner that is safe for the employee and also limits fruit damage.
 We coordinate scheduling and information from our harvesting crews and packinghouse daily to enhance our arrival quality.

 According to Global GAP and GFS procedures, all of our picking crews are trained in proper harvesting procedures to avoid cuts and bruises to the fruit.

 Fruit quality and worker safety are the cornerstone of Limoneira harvest.
 From sanitized clippers, ladders and bins to timely and shaded break areas for the pickers, Limoneira harvest is the gold standard for fresh fruit handling.

 The Limoneira Packinghouse, across from both Limoneira and Calavo’s corporate headquarters dates back to 1919.
 It was designed and built by architects Allison and Allison, who chose a Mediterranean style to complement the area’s climate.
 The packinghouse’s graceful arches are one of the distinctive design elements that enabled the firm to win an award from the Southern California chapter of the American Institute of Architects (AIA).

 Catwalks above long conveyors, whirring sorters, carton fillers, and cleansing baths offer a fantastic view of a surprisingly intricate process that is bound to surprise and delight visitors.
 Sophisticated optical scanners review each piece of fruit at 3,800 bits of information per piece of fruit, 9 pieces of fruit per second.

-Every year, Limoneira Company packs millions of field-cartons of lemons that fill trucks and containers which take them on the first leg of a journey that ultimately ends on tables worldwide.
+Every year, Limoneira Company packs millions of cartons of lemons that fill trucks and containers which take them on the first leg of a journey where they ultimately end up on tables worldwide.